STAR-RG/shaker/index.md

 git commit --allow-empty -m "emptry commit to trigger the action"
 ```

 Now go to your fork/project on the browser and select the 'Actions' tab.
+This step should take around 4 minutes to complete.
-You should see
+When the Action finishes running you should see
 ![Action on github](CI.png "Action on github")

 # Command Line Interface (CLI)